 Tips and Variations

-- You can forego the homemade dressing and use your favorite store-bought Italian dressing.
+- You can forego the homemade dressing and make macaroni salad with Italian dressing.
+Just use your favorite store-bought Italian dressing.
 It's delicious either way!

 - Use your favorite veggies.
 You can add little bites of broccoli or cauliflower to this recipe for pasta salad.

 - Use your favorite chunks of cheese for this recipe.
 Pepper jack is a fun twist.
 Sharp cheddar or white cheddar works great too.